-Most passengers on Britain’s platforms today have not been waiting for a Rail Review or the Office of Rail and Road Glaister’s report on the summer timetable chaos.
+Most passengers on Britain’s platforms today have not been waiting for the Williams Rail Review or for the Office of Rail and Road Glaister’s report on the summer timetable chaos.
 They are waiting for trains hoping they will come on time.
-However, after the summer and with fare rises, more timetable changes looming and on-going patchy performance it is clear something has to change in the way the railways are run, funded and led.
+However, after the summer of 2018 and further fare rises, with more timetable changes looming and on-going patchy performance it is clear something has to change in the way the railways are run, funded and led.
 Welcome investment is proving extremely painful to bring to life – should it be this difficult?

-The Rail Review has to sweep up the developing themes from Glaister, the joint Rail Delivery Group and Transport Focus fares review along with all the other reviews that have taken place recently.
+The Williams Rail Review has to sweep up key themes from Glaister, and the results of the joint Rail Delivery Group and Transport Focus fares review along with all the other reviews that have taken place recently.
 While the overall issue has great complexity the themes and key questions seem quite clear.

 How can the structure, planning, funding and ownership of the industry be changed to help improve reliability, boost capacity and value for money for passengers?
 The Review must be consumer focused.
 Some main issues loom immediately: